Mechanizing Synthetic Tait Computability in Istari: Related Work

 \subsection{Formalization of Synthetic Tait Computability}

 The present work is not the first to consider mechanizing synthetic Tait computability. \citet{sterling-harper>2021} anticipated that the main difficulty of the mechanization might lie in the treatment of phase, and suggested that definitional proof-irrelevance~\cite{gilbert-cockx-sozeau-tabareau>2019}, as implemented in \agda{} and \coq{}, could be used to implement the phase \syn{}.
-The present work shows that this is not the main bottleneck: the fact that \syn{} is propositional is used only once in the entire development, namely to show that $\closed{}$ is closed-modal.
-The principal challenge is reasoning about transports, a challenge this work overcome by working with equality reflection. \citet{huang>2023} suggested using \cubical{} cofibrations and glue types to simulate phases and the realignment axiom, but the semantics of cubical type theory is distant from the extensional internal language of the gluing category $\G$.
-Although \cubical{} would allow a neat formulation of the \closed{} modality as a higher inductive type, it is an overkill because the gluing requires only set-level mathematics, and this work deliberately tries to avoid pervasive set-truncation and transports.
+The present work shows that this is not the main bottleneck: the fact that \syn{} is propositional is used only once in the entire development, namely to show that $\closed{}$ is closed-modal. \citet{huang>2023} suggested using \cubical{} cofibrations and glue types to simulate phases and the realignment axiom, but the semantics of cubical type theory is distant from the extensional internal language of the gluing category $\G$.
+Although \cubical{} would allow a neat formulation of the \closed{} modality as a higher inductive type, it is overkill because the gluing requires only set-level mathematics, and this work deliberately tries to avoid pervasive set-truncation and transports.